 When buying gifts for others, try to make sure that it’s something meaningful.
 A gift is supposed to be a thoughtful gesture, they don’t always have to be lavish expensive wants.
 Be practical and make sure you can afford what you are purchasing from family and friends.

-Stay on track for your Christmas shopping this season by being realistic, having a detailed budget and paying off your balances on time.
+Stay on track for your Christmas shopping this season by being realistic, having a detailed money budget and paying off your balances on time.
 If you find yourself still sweating from last years holiday debt, Americor offers debt consolidation and conditional lines of credit to clear your debt and help you start over with your money.
 Check out our article on how to budget money and how does inflation affect savings.